-This term is the length of time it would take to pay off the mortgage if the same amount were paid each month.
+This term is the time it would take to pay off the mortgage if the same amount were paid each month.
 The most common amortization periods are 15 or 30 years.
-Periods can affect how much interest you pay over the life of the loan and how much your monthly payment will be.
+Periods can affect how much interest you pay over the loan life and how much your monthly payment will be.
 A shorter period will generally result in a higher monthly payment, but you will pay less interest overall.
-A longer period will lower your monthly payment, but you will pay more interest over the life of the loan.
+A more extended period will lower your monthly payment, but you will pay more interest over the life of the loan.
 You can also use an amortization calculator to see how different amortization periods impact your monthly payment and total interest paid.

-In a conventional mortgage, the loan covers no more than 80% of the property’s purchase price.
-This means that buyers have put at least 20% down – in some cases higher- which helps them avoid default insurance costs if things go wrong.
+The loan covers no more than 80% of the property's purchase price in a conventional mortgage.
+This means buyers have put at least 20% down - in some cases higher- which helps them avoid default insurance costs if things go wrong.

 Something we do everything to avoid, default is the failure to pay your mortgage loan on time.
 It can result in severe consequences—from increasing interest rates to the property being taken away.

 Short for 'derogatory,' derogs refer to an overdue account or late payments on your credit report.

 Short for 'down payment.'
 The minimum down payment is 5% on any home purchase in Canada.

 If you haven't been keeping up on our blogs, a fixed-rate mortgage means you are guaranteed to stay at the interest rate for extended periods.

 This term refers to a program where homeowners can use their credit cards or other loans as a down payment.
 The repayment of these debts is included in the calculations, so you won't have trouble paying back what was borrowed!